pH200/cycle-react/docs/api.md

 #### Arguments:

-- `displayName :: String` a name for identifying the React class.
+- `displayName :: String` a name for identifying the React component.
 - `definitionFn :: Function` the implementation for the custom element.
 This function takes two arguments: `interactions`, and `properties`, and should output an object of Observables.
 - `[options] :: Object` the options for component.